Click here for Daymond John and what you need to know about tuxedo rentals.

-Black Tie Optional/Semiformal: Guests may wear suits and cocktail dresses.
+Black Tie Optional/Semiformal: Guests may wear suits or cocktail dresses.
 White or khaki suits are acceptable during the summer months or in warmer climates when the reception is outdoors.
 (Don’t mistake “optional” for “casual.”
 Dressing up is always better than dressing down!)

 Building Your Black Tie Look